OxygenDragon/solder-joint-detection/README.md

 1. Compile and generate image file for uploading to Himax WE-I Plus EVB

+   Before started, make sure that `lrzsz` is installed in your computer

    ```bash
    $ cd himax_tflm && make downloads # download himax sdk
    $ cd ARC_SDK